Bathurst, New Brunswick: 1900s

 construction of the Nepisiguit Lumber Co. sawmill.

-In 1911, James Hamet Dunn, who was born in West Bathurst in 1874, returned to Bathurst to endow its first hospital, located on the Riverside Drive grounds of what was once a Doctor's office.
+In 1911, James Hamet Dunn, who was born in West Bathurst in 1874, returned to Bathurst to endow its first hospital, on the Riverside Drive grounds of what was once a Doctor's office.
 It burned to the ground in 1917, and an expanded 35-bed structure was rebuilt in its place.
 The hospital eventually would grow to 60 bed capacity, and house a school of nursing.
 Damaged by fire in January 1951, the Dunn Hospital would pass into collective memory.

 Bathurst was incorporated as a town in 1912, following a poll of ratepayers and property holders conducted on 30 May that year in which a majority vote of 195 to 54 determined the outcome.
 The first election occurred on 11 September, and the budget for the first year was fixed at $8 million.
 The town of Bathurst's first mayor was Patrick J. Burns, who has a street (along Coronation Park) named after him.

 The civic expansion happened just prior to the closure in 1913 of the decade-old Drummond Mines Limited iron mine at the Bathurst Mining Camp.
 The arrival of water and sewer service to individual residences occurred in 1915, too late for the blaze on 28 April 1914 that consumed 35 buildings.
 Most of downtown was a blackened disaster zone.
 The Drummond Mine property was eventually acquired by the Dominion Steel and Coal Company, who operated it more successfully.